Iron and Manganese as a Water Contaminant

 While manganese is addressed in the secondary standards, which do not address a health risk, there is recent research suggesting that manganese exposure at and above the current standard may be causing developmental issues in smaller children.

-WETS typically uses aeration followed by filtration, with possible addition of a coagulant and flocculants.
+For iron and manganese removal from water, WETS typically uses aeration followed by filtration, with the possible addition of a coagulant and flocculants.

 WETS can perform a pilot study to determine the best method to be used to bring iron and manganese to the desired levels.
 Often, arsenic will be present in combination with iron and/or manganese.
-When iron and manganese are in the water, our dual filter media with proper quantity of coagulant and flocculent will precipitate both iron/manganese and arsenic.
-Our pilot study will economize on the chemical dosing and also help on getting TCEQ approval.
+When iron and manganese are in the water, our dual filter media with the proper quantity of coagulant and flocculent will precipitate both iron/manganese and arsenic.
+Our pilot study will economize on the chemical dosing for the iron and manganese filter and also help on getting TCEQ approval.
 Our solutions are unique for each plant as we don’t offer an off-the-shelf product.

 Whether you want a new water treatment system installed, need your current one inspected and repaired, or just want a free quote, contact the WETS LLC.
 With years of experience in the industry, our skilled team members are trained and knowledgeable with a variety of leading water equipment and products.
 Our certified water purification experts are here to help.